Houstonwp/hydraR/README.md

 coverage](https://codecov.io/gh/Houstonwp/hydraR/branch/master/graph/badge.svg)](https://codecov.io/gh/Houstonwp/hydraR?branch=master)
 <!-- badges: end -->

-The goal of hydraR is to …
+The goal of hydraR is to provid a framework for elegantly configuring complex applications with a special emphasis on numerical computing and machine learning.

 ## Installation